Contribute to plone.api

 System libraries#

-You need to install system libraries, as described in Prerequisites, with the exception of GNU make.
+You need to install system libraries, as described in Prerequisites.

 Create development environment#